-The Sutardja Center for Entrepreneurship & Technology is the premiere institution on the UC Berkeley campus for the study and practice of “technology-centric” entrepreneurship and innovation.
+The Sutardja Center for Entrepreneurship & Technology is the premier institution on the UC Berkeley campus for the study and practice of “technology-centric” entrepreneurship and innovation.
 Our teaching principles include the award-winning Berkeley Method of Entrepreneurship developed by SCET and Innovation Engineering.

 Berkeley Method of Entrepreneurship